ShishirV712/Microros-Setup/README.md

 **This completes intial setup.**

 # Step 3: Setting up the Pinout configuration
-**We need three things for installing and verifying microros Clock Settings, UART and Debugging**
+**We need three things for installing and verifying microros which are Clock configuration, Debugging and UART**
 # Clock Configuration
 **This defines the main clock(HSE) for the GPIO Pins/UART Pins and also for the LSE for the Watch dog Timer**
 >**Note:** Advanced info(feel free to skip this):You can change clock settings in the Clock Configurations option where there is an interface to select which clock is used as the main clock (HSE/HSI/PLL) and which mode(Crystal Ceramic Oscillator/RC Oscillator/LC Oscillator) and also frequency can be set using frequency divders and multipliers.